Anomalous Floquet Insulators: Existence of the anomalous Floquet insulator

-{\bf Existence of the anomalous Floquet insulator.} We first show the existence of the AFI phase for sufficiently weak interactions between particles.
-We consider a system of spinless fermions on a square lattice with two sublattices, $A$ and $B$, described by the following time-periodic Hamiltonian (with driving period $T$): \be H(t)=H_{\rm id}(t) + H_{\rm dis}(t) + H_{\rm int}, \;\; H(t+T)=H(t). \ee Here $H_{\rm id}(t)$ is the translationally invariant, single-particle Hamiltonian, which realizes the ideal limit of the AFAI~(see Ref.~\cite{WindingNumber} and below). $H_{\rm dis}$ describes a random on-site disorder potential, which stabilizes the AFAI in the absence of interactions~\cite{AFAI}.
+We first show the existence of the AFI phase for sufficiently weak interactions between particles.
+We consider a system of spinless fermions on a square lattice with two sublattices, $A$ and $B$, described by the following time-periodic Hamiltonian (with driving period $T$): \be H(t)=H_{\rm id}(t) + H_{\rm dis}(t) + H_{\rm int}, \;\; H(t+T)=H(t). \ee Here $H_{\rm id}(t)$ is the translationally invariant, single-particle Hamiltonian, which realizes the ideal limit of the AFAI~(see Ref.~\onlinecite{WindingNumber} and below). $H_{\rm dis}$ describes a random on-site disorder potential, which stabilizes the AFAI in the absence of interactions~\cite{AFAI}.
 The new ingredient is the two-particle interaction described by $H_{\rm int}$.

 For concreteness, we consider the following driving protocol, illustrated in Fig.~\ref{fig:DrivingProtocol}a.
 More general driving schemes will be discussed below.
 Each period $T$ is divided into five segments: the first four segments each have duration $\alpha T/4$, and the last segment has duration $(1-\alpha)T$. $H_{\rm id}$ acts during the first four segments, while disorder is applied during the last segment; interactions are always present.
 Importantly, the parameter $ 0 < \alpha\le 1$ tunes the effective strength of the disorder.
 Below we define how $H(t)$ acts within a single driving period, $0 \le t < T$; its form at later times is obtained from time-periodicity, $H(nT + t) = H(t)$, for any integer $n$.